Visiting Research Fellows

-Prospective Visiting Fellows are encouraged to read the 'Orientation to Research in Manchester' guide.
+Prospective Visiting Fellows are encouraged to read our 'Guide to Research in Manchester'.

 For an accommodation form with terms and conditions, click here.

 The MWRC currently has three annual Visiting Fellow programmes: the joint programme with the Rylands, the MWRC programme, the and the programme with Point Loma Nazarene University.
+Additionally, we are willing to discuss the possibility of helping to facilitate self-funded research visits or sabbaticals from scholars and pastors.
 Information about current and past Visiting Fellows can be found below.

 2016: David Bebbington, Ph.D., (University of Stirling).
 Project: Methodist growth in the British Isles during the Victorian Era.
-During his residency Prof Bebbington presented a paper titled, 'The Mid-Victorian Revolution in Wesleyan Home Mission'.
+During his residency Prof Bebbington presented a paper titled, 'The Mid-Victorian Revolution in Wesleyan Methodist Home Mission', which has been published in the Journal of Ecclesiastical History, 70:1 (Jan.
+2019).
 The video recording of the presentation can be watched here.
 Prof Bebbington's reflections on his experience can be found here.

 2015: Glen O'Brien, Ph.D., Associate Professor in Church History, Sydney College of Divinity, Head of Theology, School for Christian Studies, Booth College.
 Project: John Wesley's Political Writings.

 2015: David Bundy, Ph.D., Visiting Professor at Seoul Theological University and Research Professor of World Christian Studies at New York Theological Seminary.
 Project: The English Roots of the Korean and Japanese Holiness Churches.